fastly/go-fastly/README.md

 // You can find the service ID in the Fastly web console. var serviceID = "SERVICE_ID"

+// We'll get the latest 'active' version by inspecting the service metadata and
-// Get the latest active version latest, err := client.LatestVersion(&fastly.LatestVersionInput{
+// then finding which available version is the 'active' version. service, err := client.GetService(&fastly.GetServiceInput{
-  ServiceID: serviceID,
+  ID: serviceID,
 })
 if err != nil {
   log.Fatal(err)
 }

+// Let's acquire a service version to clone from.
+We'll start by searching for
+// the latest 'active' version available, and if there are no active versions,
+// then we'll clone from whatever is the latest version. latest := service.Versions[len(service.Versions)-1] for _, version := range service.Versions {
+  if version.Active {
+    latest = version.Number
+    break
+  }
+}

-// Clone the latest version so we can make changes without affecting the
+// Clone the latest 'active' version so we can make changes without affecting
-// active configuration.
+// the active configuration.
 version, err := client.CloneVersion(&fastly.CloneVersionInput{
   ServiceID:      serviceID,
-  ServiceVersion: latest.Number,
+  ServiceVersion: latest,
 })
 if err != nil {
   log.Fatal(err)